billy-enrizky/Smart-AIR/README.md

 - `TriageActivity` with multi-step flow
 - `TriageSession` and `TriageIncident` models
 - `AlertDetector` for safety alerts
-- `NotificationManager` for FCM push notifications
+- `NotificationManager` for in-app notifications

 **Zone Thresholds:**
 - Green: ≥80% of Personal Best